wubero/Guided-MT-Code2Vec/Experiments/README.md

 21. PMRR_MRR: Minimize percentage_MRR, and minimize MRR
 22. PMRR: Minimize percentage_MRR

+Lastly, there is also an experiment that runs over the full test dataset that code2vec provides (F1_Total).
+This dataset is not included in this repository because it would become very large.
+In the README.md of this repository it is explained how to get this dataset.
+You can put all files in the full_data folder in this directory and then the F1_Total experiment will run.

 ## Adding an experiment
 If you want to add an experiment you can add a folder to this directory with the next experiment.
 In this folder should be a properties file corresponding to the configurations you need for the experiments.
 When you create the docker-compose file you should change the configuration file